jedmurdock/nickleminer/MVP_PLAN.md

 1. Initialize backend with Nest.js CLI
 2. Set up Prisma with simplified schema
 3. Initialize frontend with create-next-app
-4. Set up Docker containers
+4. Launch Rancher Desktop and start containers
 5. Create first scraper endpoint
 6. Test with one 2020 show